 Along with my own story, it was important to me to include practical, personal and clinical tools and techniques, things my readers could use themselves.
 Its companion book takes that even farther: Rock Steady: Brilliant Advice From My Bipolar Life is a handbook for maintaining mental health, with short- and long-term strategies to get and stay stable.
 The esteemed Journal of American Medical Association (JAMA) featured Rock Steady in “Best Graphic Medicine of 2018”, and both books received a Media Partner Award from NAMI Washington (National Alliance on Mental Illness).
 Marbles and Rock Steady are now being used by counselors, psychiatrists, patients, and readers all over the world, with and without diagnoses.

-Since my books were released, I’ve had the profound honor of hearing from a wide range of readers who connect with the stories and information - in person and in writing, from patients, therapists, psychiatrists, and readers, of all ages and from around the world.
+I’ve had the profound honor of hearing from a wide range of people who connect with my work - in person and in writing, from patients, therapists, researchers, and readers, young and aged and from around the world.
 These conversations and questions inspired me to start working as a coach, so I can help people one-on-one.
 I’m excited that my path has taken me here!

 The Rock Steady Program